 So now I have the same habit as my mother.
 When I wake up I kick back the covers to “air” the bed a little, while I shower and get dressed.
 Before leaving the bedroom though, I always straighten the covers and fluff the pillows.
 It literally takes about a minute but it means I always have an inviting bed to come home to at the end of a stressful day.

 Even my children are slowly picking up the habit.
 I’ll keep reminding them until it becomes second nature to them too!
+(Check out my post about Getting Kids to Do Their Chores for more tips!)

 What’s Your Favorite Quick Cleaning Tip?